 - It can take up to six weeks and sometimes longer to process your application – after which your documents are returned and you are notified from the US of your ITIN.

 - Once you receive your ITIN, download and complete form W8-BEN (PDF) – making sure that you include you ITIN on it.
-(The form is dated 2006 but seems to be the most recent.

 - Now send your completed form W8-BEN to your US distributor/s in accordance with their instructions.
 Once they have this they can pay your royalties without applying the full 30% witholding tax.